Oil. OPEC is stepping up the pace while preserving its alliance with Russia.

 The unity maintained

-For Jeffrey Halley, an analyst at Oanda, OPEC+ has given the United States and Europe “some bones to chew on” amid speculation about a possible trip by US President Joe Biden to the Middle East, “while at the same time preserving unity.
+For Jeffrey Halley, an analyst at Oanda, OPEC+ has given the United States and Europe “some bones to chew on” amid speculation regarding a possible trip by US President Joe Biden to the Middle East, “while at the same time preserving unity.

 An article in the Wall Street Journal had mentioned a possible sidelining of Russia, in difficulty to reach its quotas due to Western sanctions, but OPEC + remained united.